jamesinchina/jamesinchina.github.io/_posts/2015-01-10-scalacheck-nashorn.md

     [info] !
 Op.JSON can be serialized to the jvm: Falsified after 287 passed tests.
     [info] > ARG_0: {"5":1,"1":"rfIdufb0"}

 Can it really be that there's a mistake in the implementation of JSON.parse in Nashorn?
-If you run the following in build 40 of openjdk 8.0 you'll see that there really is.
+Running the following in build 40 of openjdk 8.0 makes it plain to see:

     $ jjs
     jjs> JSON.stringify(JSON.parse('{"5":1,"1":"rfIdufb0"}'));
     {"1":"rfIdufb0"}

-I've submitted this so hopefully by the time you read this it'll be fixed.
+I've submitted this to Oracle so hopefully by the time you read this it'll be fixed.
 Kudos ScalaCheck.